 DX: DX PE106 PERTH

 Viewings and valuations are available outwith these hours.

-The housing markets across Tayside, and in particular Dundee and Angus have enjoyed what could reasonably described as a resurgence during the first six months on 2019.
+The housing markets across Tayside, and in particular Dundee and Angus, have enjoyed a resurgence during the first six months of 2019.

-The economic and cultural renaissance in the region, which has been many years in the planning, now appears to be filtering through into the real economy with the City of Discovery experiencing some stellar growth in the residential market.
+The economic and cultural renaissance in the region, which has been many years in the planning, now appears to be filtering through into the real economy with the City of Discovery experiencing strong growth in the residential market.

 Dundee, which saw a near 16% jump in the value of properties changing hands in the first quarter of the year, followed this with an 18.7% rise in the second quarter.
 Alongside this, average prices grew 5.6% year on year to £148,790, although a high of £162,003 was reached in June.

 Whilst it’s always risky to attribute everything to the recent high profile the city has attracted, from the V&A to the emerging decommission sector, clearly demand is growing, and not just in Dundee.

 Average prices in Angus also grew, by 1.5% to £163,693, together with an 8.6% uplift in the value of homes changing hands, with £88million of homes sold.

 With the creation of job opportunities, new buyers are being attracted and despite the Brexit uncertainty it seems that first time buyers and those looking to move are keen purchase before deadline.